open-telemetry/oteps/text/trace/0170-sampling-probability.md

 "sample" a span implies setting the W3C `sampled` flag and recording the span for export.

+OpenTelemetry supports spans that are "recorded" and not "sampled" for "live" observability of spans (e.g., z-pages).

 #### Parent-based sampling

 A Sampler that makes its decision to sample based on the W3C `sampled`